PixarAnimationStudios/OpenUSD/BUILDING.md

 Enable [MaterialX](https://github.com/materialx/materialx) support in the build by specifying the cmake flag ```PXR_ENABLE_MATERIALX_SUPPORT=TRUE``` when invoking cmake.
-Note that MaterialX with shared library support is required on Linux and MacOS.
+Note that MaterialX with shared library support is required.

 The additional dependencies that must be supplied when invoking cmake are: